-Examine the diagram (Fig. 68), which ,shows a typical dual-range circuit.
+Examine the diagram (Fig. 68), which shows a typical dual-range circuit.
 In this case when the switch is in the "in" position the mediumwave circuit consists of an aerial, or primary coil A, of from five to fifteen turns, and a grid, or secondary, coil B, coupled to it of about sixty turns.
-When the switch is "out." the windings C and D are included in series with A and B respectively so as to bring the total inductance up to that required for tuning in the long-wave stations.
-Now C may consist of twenty or thirty turns, and this, together with A, gives an aerial coil of about forty turns.
+When the switch is "out" the windings C and D are included in series with A and B respectively so as to bring the total inductance up to that required for tuning in the long-wave stations.
+Now C may consist of twenty or thirty turns, and this, together with A, gives an aerial coil of about torty turns.
 This winding is not of itself very selective, and being of about the right wavelength, brings in the powerful medium-wave local sufficiently strong to impose the signal on to the grid coil BD.
 In other words, the medium-wave station "breaks through."
 In the case of the circuit shown in Fig. 69, which is another popular arrangement for a dual-range coil, the effect is similar.
-Here the long-wave primary circuit consists of windings A and C, but C this time is not a separate coil, but a tapped portion of D. The prac-
+Here the long-wave primary circuit consists of windings A and C, but C this time is not a separate coil, but a tapped portion of D. The pracwave band.
+Fig. 70 shows a very popular circuit much used in commercial coils where only the medium-wave winding is tapped, but here, of course, there is no attempt at selectivity on the long waves.
+With the circuits given in Figs. 68 and 69 there are two conrses open.
+One is to raise the natural wavelength of AC above the medium wave and the other is to take it well below it.
+The usual practice is to raise it.
+Fig. 71 shows one method.
+This consists of introducing a separate coil E in series with A and C. This raises the wavelength of the primary circuit sufficiently high to clear the medium band and at the same time does not decrease the selectivity.
+The coil E should consist of about fifty or sixty turns, and should be placed a little way from the tuning coil or with its axis at right angles to that of the tuning coil so as to prevent interaction.
+Screening is hardly necessary unless space is very limited.
+The design of the coil is not critical, and tical difference is that the circuit of Fig. 68 is more tightly coupled on the long waves than that of Fig. 69.

-Fig. 68.-Circuit of a Dual-range Coil with which break through may occur.
+FIG. 68.-Circuit of a Dual-range Coil with which break through may occur.